10 Actioning your future

 • created

-• decided you’ve had the power to make or influence decisions
+• decided you’ve had the power to make (or influence) decision making

 • devised